Cleveland County Oklahoma assistance.

 The following may be able to provide free food, clothing, household products, diapers, and more to Norman and Cleveland County Oklahoma families.
 You need to call them for the specifics.
 First Baptist Church of Moore (phone (405) 793-2600), St Andrew Catholic Church ((405) 793-3334), Little Axe Community Center (dial (405) 292-9770), and Trinity Baptist Church ((405) 321-2000) among others.

 There are many other options.
-Dozens of pantries and soup kitchens will support the low income.
+Dozens of free food pantries and soup kitchens will support the low income.
 Many also have staff that can help those living in poverty apply for benefits such as SNAP food stamps or direct them to holiday meal programs.
-Locate more food banks in the region.
+Locate more free food pantries in Cleavland County Oklahoma as well as other services.